-Made from only two ingredients, mastering the process of making an excellent Japanese Highball is a form of art.
-If you get it right, the drink is crisp and light, it has the ideal carbonation and the perfect ratio of Whisky and soda water.
+Even though you only need two ingredients, mastering the process of mixing an excellent Japanese Highball is a form of art.
+If you get it right, the drink is crisp and light, with the ideal amount of carbonation and the perfect ratio of whisky and soda water.

 - 1 Jigger

 - 2 oz Japanese Whisky

 - Add ice into a Highball glass and stir it for 30 seconds.

 - Get rid of excess water and pour in Japanese Whisky.2 oz Japanese Whisky

 - Stir clockwise 13.5 times.

 - Lift the ice with a bar spoon and gently pour the chilled soda water down its rivets.6 oz Soda water

 - Stir 3.5 times clockwise to incorporate the ingredients.

 As the name reveals, the Japanese Highball is part of the highball cocktail family - drinks usually made with two ingredients: a liquor base and a mixer.